Checkpoints

 Run the following to make sure that the sed command has successfully changed the service account email in the file:

-The application will now use the permissions that are associated with this service account.
-Now run the query with the following Python command:
+The application now uses the permissions that are associated with this service account.
+Run the query with the following Python command:

 Awesome work!
 You made a request to a BigQuery public dataset with a bigquery-qwiklab